 Before any such initial meeting you will be informed of the nature of the allegation(s).
-You will be told that what is taking place is an investigatory interview to assess whether a full disciplinary hearing will be needed.
+You will be told that what is taking place is an investigatory interview to assess whether a disciplinary hearing will be needed.
 No decision on the truth or otherwise of the allegation is being taken at this meeting, only whether there is "a case to answer".

 A trade union representative or work colleague may accompany you.
 The role of the representative is to offer you support, and if necessary to present your case but they cannot answer questions for you.
+The representative can ask questions on behalf of the employee and consult with them.

 In order for the Guild to investigate any allegations thoroughly, as well as speaking to you, this will often involve speaking to others (e.g. employees, student officers, students) to obtain information, including witness statements.

-Second Stage: Formal disciplinary hearing If, as a result of the initial investigatory meeting, it is felt that there is a case to answer and a formal disciplinary hearing is required you will receive a letter that will outline the allegations against you and invite you, accompanied by your trade union representative or work colleague, to a disciplinary hearing.
+Second Stage: Formal disciplinary hearing If, as a result of the investigation, it is felt that there is a case to answer and a formal disciplinary hearing is required you will receive a letter that will outline the allegations against you and invite you, accompanied if you wish by your trade union representative or work colleague, to a disciplinary hearing.

-The letter will set out the date, time and place of the meeting, who will be in attendance, what is being investigated and the consequences for you if the allegation is proved.
+The letter will set out the date, time and place of the meeting, who will be in attendance, what is being investigated and the potential level of consequence if the allegation is proved.
 You and/or your trade union representative or work colleague will be provided with any evidence that has been collated so you can adequately prepare your response.

-The disciplinary hearing will consist of a panel, which will normally consist of the disciplinary officer The Investigating Officer will usually be your line manager, however another Investigating Officer may be appointed depending on the specifics of the case. (who will not have not been involved in any initial investigations in the case) and 2 members of the Trustee Board.
-There will also be a Secretary in attendance, taking the minutes and advising attendees on the process.
+The disciplinary hearing will consist of an Investigating Officer and a note taker present.
+The Investigating Officer will usually be your line manager, however another Investigating Officer may be appointed depending on the specifics of the case.

-The Guild Manager (or their nominated delegated) or President will always be present on the panel if the alleged offence could lead to your dismissal, either because it may constitute gross misconduct or because you are on a final written warning.

-Prior to the hearing, you and all panel members will receive all of the documents relevant to the case, which will be referred to during the hearing.
-At the hearing the appropriate manager will present their case, after which you will have the opportunity to make representations and state your case.
-The hearing will have 3 choices: Ask to hear further evidence, in which a further hearing date will be arranged; Decide that there is no case to answer; Apply the sanction they deem appropriate.
-Sanctions for Breaches of Discipline Level 1: Verbal Warning If your conduct or performance has been unsatisfactory, you may be given a formal verbal warning.
+Prior to the hearing, you and the Investigating Officer will receive all of the documents relevant to the case, which will be referred to during the hearing.
+At the hearing the Investigating Officer will outline the complaint, after which you will have the opportunity to make representations and state your case.
+The hearing will have 3 choices: Ask for further investigation or to hear further evidence, in which a further hearing date will be arranged; Decide that there is no case to answer; Decide whether you have committed the breach of discipline alleged and, if so, consider what, if any, disciplinary sanction they deem appropriate.
+Should the Investigating Officer decide that the disciplinary action is Level 4, this must be referred to a further hearing.
+Sanctions for Breaches of Discipline Depending on the nature and seriousness of the situation the Disciplinary Procedure can be commenced at any of the below four stages.

+Level 1: Verbal Warning If your conduct or performance has been unsatisfactory, you may be given a formal verbal warning.
 You will be informed of the reason for the warning and a record of the verbal warning will be kept on file.

+You have a right of appeal against a verbal warning.
 This will be considered "spent" for disciplinary purposes after a period of six months unless otherwise specified.